lorainelab/integrated-genome-browser/README.txt

   igb.jar genoviz_sdk/genoviz.jar and genometry/genometry.jar

 'ant docs'
-  to create javadocs documentation into the 'api-docs' folder.
+  to create javadocs documentation into the 'doc/api' folder.

 'ant clean'
   to remove compiled classes and documentation.